Hanz-ala1/eks-platform-lab/README.md

 2. Configure the S3 Backend
 The main.tf file is configured to use an S3 backend.
 You must create this S3 bucket in your AWS account before running Terraform.

+-- Create your own bucket name and replace this

 Bucket Name: terraform-state-bucket-lab-deployment
 Region: eu-west-2